Flight Ops HQ

 Catering beyond the basics is one of the most common extras.
 Standard snacks and drinks are usually included, but proper meals, custom menus, and specialty items are arranged and billed separately.
 On a long flight over a mealtime, this is a sensible cost to plan for.
 Ground transportation is similar.
 Cars to and from the aircraft are often coordinated by the operator but charged to you, and they are easy to forget when focused on the flight itself.

-Several airport related fees frequently fall outside the base, as covered in the airport fees guide.
+Several airport related fees frequently fall outside the base.
 FBO handling at premium facilities, landing and ramp fees, and especially overnight parking when the aircraft waits at your destination can all be added.
-On a multi day trip where the jet stays nearby, parking fees accrue, and at busy destinations they can be significant.
-These depend entirely on your specific airports and itinerary, which is why they are billed as they occur.
+On a multi day trip where the jet stays at ASE for a ski week, parking fees accrue daily—at busy mountain fields they are not trivial.
+These depend entirely on your specific airports and itinerary, which is why they are billed as they occur rather than guessed in advance.

 Weather and market driven costs are the less predictable extras.
 In winter, de-icing is charged when needed and cannot be known in advance, since it depends on conditions on the day.
 Fuel surcharges may apply when fuel prices move, adding to the planned fuel already in the base.
 These are genuinely variable, so the best an operator can do is flag that they may apply.
 Building a small buffer into your budget covers them without disrupting the trip.

 International trips add the most extras, including customs processing, overflight and landing permits, international handling, and sometimes additional crew for long legs.
 A short domestic hop may have almost no extras beyond the base, while a long international itinerary can accumulate several.
-The practical approach is the same in both cases.
-Ask the operator what is not included for your specific trip, budget for the likely extras, and keep a buffer for the variable ones like de-icing and surcharges.
+Ask the operator what is not included for your specific routing, budget for the likely line items, and keep a buffer for de-icing and fuel surcharges that only firm up near departure day.

 Cost